Let’s face it, life happens.

 How does Courtesy Pay work?

 With Courtesy Pay service, instead of returning a check to the merchant or other payee, the credit union may pay your check, saving you embarrassment and additional charges from a merchant or a collection company.
-When using the service, Interra will charge a Courtesy Pay fee for each item and send you a notice each time an overdraft occurs.
+As long as you maintain your account in good standing (as defined in the Courtesy Pay Disclosure), Interra may elect to honor overdrafts up to the Courtesy Pay limit on your account.
+You will receive a notice each time items are paid using the Courtesy Pay service.

 What does Courtesy Pay cost?

 There is no additional cost associated with this privilege unless you use it.
-However, you should keep in mind that you will be charged a Courtesy Pay fee of $32.00 per item, up to a maximum of five items per day, that would have created an overdraft on your account.
+However, you should keep in mind that you will be charged a Courtesy Pay fee of $34.00 each time an item is presented, or payment is otherwise requested and the available balance in your account is insufficient.
 Please note that all fees are included as part of your maximum Courtesy Pay limit.
 As an additional courtesy, we will only assess the Courtesy Pay fee if the paid item draws your account for more than $5 negative.

 How quickly must I repay my Courtesy Pay?